-I am reading Edward Gibbon's short history of Christianity, within his Decline Of The Roman Empire.
-In it he relates how early bishops of initially independent church's began to wield influence, initially over others within their church, and then over each other.
+Edward Gibbon's short history of christianity, within his Decline Of The Roman Empire, is such a curious read.
+In it he relates how early bishops of initially independent church's begin to wield influence, initially over others within their church, and then over each other.

-I find it such an entertaining read.
-And I can't help but feel we have a certain tendency to set ourselves into hierarchies.
-That for whatever reason, positive or negative, some attain people reach positions of authority over others, and the majority are influenced by the few.
-In villages, cities, states, kingdoms, fiefdoms, empires, countries, schools, and work places.
+It is curious because it points to a certain human tendency to set ourselves into hierarchies.
+That for whatever reason, positive or negative, certain people reach positions of authority over others, and the majority are influenced by the few.
+In villages, cities, states, kingdoms, fiefdoms, empires, countries, schools, and workplaces.

 We seem to do this naturally on one hand.
-Possibly as an efficient tool of any democratic system based on merit.
-On the other hand we also tends towards this equilibrium due to self interest, frequently at the expense of others.
-In this case it is an end result of competition that is not necessarily in the collective interest like Adam Smith's Invisible Hand.
+Possibly as an efficient tool of organisation in any merit based system.
+On the other hand we tends towards this equilibrium due to self interest, frequently at the expense of others.
+In Gibbon's analysis it is definitely an end result of competition that is not necessarily in the collective interest like Adam Smith's Invisible Hand.

 25th February, 2022